The 2 Week Ultimate DETOX

 Products include practitioner products only available from a Naturopath

-*IMPORTANT NOTE: If you have private health fund cover you can claim on all our consultation fees.
+*IMPORTANT NOTE: If you have private health fund cover you may be able to claim on all our consultation fees.
 Check with your health fund for your rebate information.
-We also have HICAPS for immediate claiming.

 With our support, following a detoxification program can be one of the most effective strategies for rapidly improving the state of your health.